By John Turney

 Darren Woodson could make a case to be the Second-team strong safety, though we think Butler and Lake were more versatile in terms of blitzing, Woodson was stellar as a strong-side safety in the 1990s as well.

-Sapp played five years and made the Second-team, was effective for four of those years.
+Sapp played five years and made the Second-team, and was effective for just four of those years.
 For the 1990s his credentials are a bit light.
-Henry Thomas would be a good fit, a top shade tackle and, like Robinson, comes with a PSI endorsement.
+Henry Thomas would be a good fit next to Randle—a top shade tackle and, like Robinson, comes with scouts endorsement.
 Chester McGlockton would deserve a good look, too.
-His 1993-97 work was likely better than Cortez Kennedy's.
+His 1993-97 work was likely better than Cortez Kennedy's but he tailed off quickly.
+We also liked Michael Dean Perry because he was so often making tackles for loss.

 The coaches are fine, but you do have to ask why two-time Super Bowl winners Jimmy Johnson and Mike Shanahan were overlooked.
 We would love to see the voting of the panel like we got to see on the 1970s and 1980s teams but the Hall never released the vote count for the 1990s or 2000s.